Kevin-KD/PHC-Undervolt-Replacement/README.md

 Any lower voltage request will not be accepted by the CPU.
 ### Step 4: modify the script
-The example in script.sh has 5 thresholds and 6 frequency+voltage combinations.
+The example in undervolt.sh has 5 thresholds and 6 frequency+voltage combinations.

 If your CPU has more combinations, modify the script accordingly.